"Conjuring Ethics from Words"

 [draft available upon request]

-One common emotional response to racism is shame.
-However, this phenomenon seems puzzling since, according to a common view of shame, the target of racism has nothing to feel shame about.
-I argue against existing accounts of shame that render shame in response to racism either unintelligible or inappropriate.
-I then draw on David Velleman’s analysis of shame to claim that when an individual is racialised as non-white and stereotyped in a racist incident, she can feel shame about her inability to choose when race is made salient.
-Moreover, given that certain racialised identities are stigmatised, I argue that targets of racism should be able to choose when race is made salient.
-My novel account of racial shame can both capture the phenomenology of those who are on the receiving ends of racism as well as delivering the verdict that it is sometimes appropriate to feel shame in response to racism.
-My account of shame can also highlight emotional and cognitive costs of racism that have their root in shame felt in response to racism.
-In addition, focusing on the content of racial shame allows us to appreciate that those who are targets of racism face a new form of hermeneutical injustice and suffer distinctive communicative harms.
-Hence my account of the nature of shame felt in response to racism contributes to a fuller picture of what is morally objectionable about racism.
+Some targets of report feeling shame in response to a racist incident.
+However, this phenomenon seems puzzling since plausibly, the target of racism has nothing to feel shame about.
+I draw on David Velleman’s analysis of shame to claim to explicate the nature of shame that is sometimes experienced in response to racism.
+I propose that when an individual is racialised as non-white and stereotyped in a racist incident, she can feel shame about her inability to choose when race is made salient.
+Given that certain racialised identities are stigmatised, I argue that targets of racism should be able to choose when race is made salient.
+Hence my account of shame can both capture the phenomenology of some who feel shame in response to racism and deliver the verdict that it is sometimes appropriate to feel shame in response to racism.
+My account also highlights emotional and cognitive costs of racism that have their root in shame felt in response to racism as well as a new form of hermeneutical injustice and distinctive communicative harm, contributing to a fuller picture of what is morally objectionable about racism.

 "How Demanding are Morality and Rationality?"